ezeparziale/streaming-twitter-kafka-elastic/README.md

 # 🐦 Streaming tweets with kafka and elastic

-Demo of streaming tweets from twiiter and save it in elastic search.
+Demo of streaming tweets from twitter and save it in elastic search.

 - [X] Elastic search
 - [X] Kibana